MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 what else I expected from talking to strangers on the internet...

 I did find some Italians, but it's hard to find someone willing to talk (especially with a beginner).
-Many were helpful, recommending movies, music, and stuff.
+Some were helpful, recommending movies, music, and stuff.
 They were always surprised to see that I was learning Italian (even though I have no family ties to Italy).